Cosmetic patients today are so price-focused (cheap), it can drive you crazy.

 But, on the other hand, you don’t want to lose to your discounting competitors.
 It’s so frustrating to have to decide how to deal with these price-shoppers, isn’t it?

-So, you have several pricing choices:
+You have several pricing choices:

 - You can slash your prices to match the discounters in your area